tchoi8/teachingasart/assignments/4_museum_workshop/Pilar-notes-on-doms-workshop.md

 # Dom's Evaluation of 'Perspectives on Feminism in Latin America'

 ### What did you thing was the most valuable piece of knowledge that you obtained from “Perspectives of Feminism in Latin America: Mexico as a Case Study?”
--
+- That the "Idol and Saint" and female betrayal concepts are so part of the Mexican identity that they can be easily found in different media from many different time periods.

 ### In a scale from 1 to 5, where 5 means ‘completely agree’ and 1 means ‘completely disagree’ how would you rate the following items:

-- The objective of the course was clearly stated
+- The objective of the course was clearly stated - 5
-- The instructor was knowledgable of the subject
+- The instructor was knowledgable of the subject - 5
-- The course materials (slides) complemented the oral delivery
+- The course materials (slides) complemented the oral delivery - 4
-- The course was intellectually stimulating
+- The course was intellectually stimulating - 5
-- The instructor answered questions
+- The instructor answered questions - 5
-- The discussion after the lecture enriched the lecture
+- The discussion after the lecture enriched the lecture - 5

 ### What would you wish you had learned about in the lecture that was not mentioned?
--
+- I'm curious about how the "Idol and Saint" concept has changed or been challenged over time.
+And if there are similarities or differences with historical feminist issues in other countries, (ie, how unique is this in context of other countries)

 ### How would you improve this lecture?
--
+- I really enjoyed it, so really just have it longer and more content.
+It is a more traditional type of classroom environment, so I was wondering if there was a way to mix it up.
+But I'm also not sure about going really experimental with it, either.
+The information is so great, if you decide to change the formula or venue just make sure that the information stays the center point of what you are doing.